andlas98/andlas98/README.md

 I am a frontend engineer building web-based tools.
 Some are meant for personal use, and some are intended to be helpful to me and others.

-I love working with:
+💬 I love working with:
 - JS Frameworks (React and Nextjs)
 - _Anything_ that simplifies web element styling (Tailwind, GSAP)

-Currently Working on:
+🔭 Currently Working on:
-- A rewrite of a RSS Feeder I made in 2019 to centralize the articles interactive media news sites that I usually read.
+- A rewrite of a RSS Feeder I made in 2019 to centralize the articles of interactive media news sites that I usually read.
-- A minimalistic, and sleek Pomodoro timer built on Typescript, GSAP, and Electron.
+- A minimalistic and sleek Pomodoro timer built on Typescript, GSAP, and Electron.

 To reach me, send me a message on my [Linkedin](https://www.linkedin.com/in/andrew-ohakam/)!